Super Mario Kart: Legacy

 Super Mario Kart was re-released on the Japanese Virtual Console on June 9, 2009, and later in North America on November 23, 2009.
 Previously, when naming it as one of the most wanted games for the platform in November 2008, Eurogamer stated that problems emulating the Mode 7 graphics were responsible for its absence.
 The game was released for the Wii U Virtual Console in Japan during June 2013, and in Europe on March 27, 2014.

 In addition, North American users were able to get the game starting from August 6, 2014 to celebrate the 22nd anniversary of the game, which included the new game update of Mario Kart 8 on August 27, 2014.
 In 2016, the game was re-released for the New Nintendo 3DS.
 Nintendo re-released Super Mario Kart in 2017 as part of the company's Super NES Classic Edition.
 Super Mario 3D World has a stage with a look based on the Mario Circuit racetracks from Super Mario Kart.
-A remixed version of the music can be heard.
-Super Mario Odyssey has a remix, when racing an RC car around a track in New Donk City in the Metro Kingdom.

 Several future Mario Kart games contain re-imaginings of courses from Super Mario Kart.
 Mario Kart: Super Circuit contains all of them, though they need to be unlocked.
 Mario Kart DS contains remakes of the Mario Circuit 1, Donut Plains 1, Koopa Beach 2, and Choco Island 2 courses.
 Mario Kart Wii has remakes of the Ghost Valley 2 and Mario Circuit 3 courses.
 Mario Kart 7 has remakes of the Mario Circuit 2 and Rainbow Road courses.
 Mario Kart 8 has remakes of the Donut Plains 3 and Rainbow Road courses, though the latter is only available as downloadable content in the original release.
 The enhanced Nintendo Switch port of Mario Kart 8, Mario Kart 8 Deluxe, later added remakes of the Mario Circuit 3 and Bowser Castle 3 courses as downloadable content.
+An update to Mario Kart World will add remakes of ten courses from Super Mario Kart.